ghorwin/palm-pilot-tools/README.md

 - [x] try to get coldsync to work with the Palm, to have a second piece of code to get ideas from
 - [ ] analyze and understand the original palm-pilot code base (or coldsync), try to write a small serial communication part - i.e. re-implement some of the pilot-link stuff in a more robust way
+- [ ] trying to work with different baud rates
+- [ ] analyze adress db and calender db formats and conduits

 ### Documentation